mozilla/application-services/docs/howtos/converting-a-component-to-uniffi.md

 * `./automation/run_ios_tests.sh`
 * (or run them from the XCode GUI)

-It is normal and expected for the autogenerated bindings to be subtly different from the previous hand-written ones.
+As noted above, it is normal and expected for the autogenerated bindings to be subtly different from the previous hand-written ones.
 Many existing components have small naming differences between the Rust code and the hand-written Swift bindings, which UniFFI will not allow.

 If the component had functionality in its Swift layer that was not part of the Rust API, then you'll need to add some hand-written Swift code under `./ios/<ComponentName>` to